Events & Trips

 From the high bluffs of the southern Flint River Valley that flank the river and guide its course to the swamps and sandy river banks commonly found in the coastal plain, paddlers will witness a vast variety of landscape and wildlife.

-No better to act as guide for this adventure than John “the other man from Plains” Williams.
+No better to act as guide for this adventure than Mr. John Williams, the outdoorsman from Plains.
 John is a dedicated member and volunteer of both the Georgia Conservancy and Georgia Canoeing Association and has been leading overnight camping and paddling trips on the Flint River for more than 30 years.

 Saturday’s paddle will roughly be 8 miles and Sunday’s portion 3 miles.